Studio zone

-The studio zone, also known as the thirty-mile zone (TMZ), is an area defined by a 30 mi radius of "Hollywood" used by the American entertainment industry to determine employee benefits for filmwork done within it.
+The studio zone, also known as the thirty-mile zone (TMZ), is an area defined by a 30 mi radius of "Hollywood" used by the American entertainment industry to determine employee benefits for work performed inside and outside of it.
 Its center has traditionally been regarded as the southeast corner of Beverly Boulevard and La Cienega Boulevard in Los Angeles, California.
-The boundaries of the 30 mi radius includes almost all of the southern half of Los Angeles County, as well as parts of eastern Ventura County, and northwestern Orange County.
+The boundaries of the 30 mi radius includes the southern, urbanized half of Los Angeles County, as well as parts of eastern Ventura County and northwestern Orange County.

 History

 Entertainment industry labor unions use the studio zone to determine per diem rates, work rules, and workers' compensation for union workers.
-For example, entertainment works produced within the area are considered "local" and workers are generally responsible to pay for their own transportation and meals; those outside the zone are considered "on location" and the studios are generally expected to pay for these things.
+For example, entertainment works produced within the area are considered "local" and workers are responsible for paying for their own meals and transportation to work sites; those outside the zone are considered "on location" and the studios are generally expected to pay for these expenses.

 During most of the 20th century, the Hollywood entertainment industry preferred to film movies and television shows within the studio zone to reduce labor costs.
 Thus, the zone largely determined the location and success of the original movie ranches in or near Hollywood.
-By establishing movie ranches around the periphery of the zone, studios could take advantage of Los Angeles's varied landscape.
+By establishing movie ranches within the boundary of the zone, studios could take advantage of Los Angeles's varied landscape.
 With clever editing, it was easy to use a few aerial and location shots (usually shot by a second unit), along with carefully dressed sets, to give viewers the impression that a movie or show was set elsewhere.

 The studio zone itself, as well as the lack of motion picture production companies and experienced personnel outside the zone, made it expensive to film on location, since movie studios had to bring everything needed from Los Angeles.
-In turn, anyone who wanted to start a career in the entertainment industry had to move to Los Angeles to break into the studio zone.
+Conversely, anyone who wanted to start a career in the entertainment industry needed to move to Los Angeles to break into the studio zone.
+For example, a 2001 analysis of geographical data found that the vast majority of screenwriters, grips, casting directors, talent agents, and talent managers based in Southern California either live within or just outside of the studio zone.